Bounded-confidence opinion models with random-time interactions: Introduction

 \section{Introduction}

-On social-media platforms, individuals engage in regular and frequent exchanges of opinions, and people's views and how they change play a pivotal role in shaping societal discourse~\cite{bak2021}.
-The study of opinion dynamics --- which involves the intersection of the social and behavioral sciences, mathematics, complex systems, and other areas --- has emerged as a vibrant research area that aims to determine the mechanisms that govern the formation, evolution, and dissemination of opinions in human (and animal) societies~\cite{noorazar2020,olsson2023,castellano2009statistical,sen2014sociophysics,jusup2022}.
-At its core, the study of opinion dynamics concerns how individuals' beliefs, attitudes, and perceptions evolve with time through agreement, compromise, persuasion, imitation, and conflict.
-Understanding such dynamics is crucial {to comprehend} the emergence of consensus, polarization, and the resilience of diverse opinions in societies, especially in the modern ecosystem of increasingly interconnected and digital communication environments~\cite{amelkin2017polar,mathias2017energy,grabowski2009opinion}.
+On social-media platforms, individuals engage in regular and frequent exchanges of opinions, and people's views and how those views change play a pivotal role in shaping societal discourse~\cite{bak2021}.
+The study of opinion dynamics --- which involves the intersection of the social and behavioral sciences, mathematics, complex systems, and other areas --- has emerged as a vibrant research area that aims to determine the mechanisms that govern the formation, evolution, and dissemination of opinions in human (and animal) societies~\cite{starnini2025,caldarelli2025,noorazar2020,olsson2023,castellano2009statistical,sen2014sociophysics,jusup2022}.
+At its core, the study of opinion dynamics concerns how beliefs, attitudes, and perceptions evolve with time through agreement, compromise, persuasion, imitation, and conflict.
+Studying such dynamics is crucial to understanding both (1) the emergence of consensus, polarization, and fragmentation and (2) the resilience of diverse opinions in societies, especially in the modern ecosystem of increasingly interconnected and digital communication environments~\cite{amelkin2017polar,mathias2017energy,grabowski2009opinion}.